How to Choose Goggles for Skiing and Snowboarding

 Lens Shapes of Ski / Snowboard Goggles

 Lenses are usually either flat or spherical.
 REI lists this information in the product specs on REI.com.
-Be aware though that some manufacturers use proprietary terms on their own websites to describe these 2 basic shapes.
+Be aware though that some manufacturers use proprietary terms on their own websites to describe these three basic shapes.

 Cylindrical lenses: The lens curves left-to-right across your eyes and face, but the lens surface is vertically flat (between the nose and forehead).
 Cylindrical-lensed goggles are priced lower and work fine, but the flatness can cause more glare and slightly reduces peripheral vision.

 Spherical lenses: This lens, too, curves across your eyes and face, but it also curves vertically.
-Curved spherical lenses give better peripheral vision, less distortion and less glare, but their cost is higher.
+Curved spherical lenses give better peripheral vision, less distortion and less glare, but the cost is higher.
 The larger the lens, the better your peripheral vision becomes.

 Ski / Snowboard Goggles Ventilation